Luis-Perozim/Luis-Perozim/README.md

 - 👋 Hi, I’m @Luis-Perozim
-- 👀 I’m interested in C++ and Esp32 projects
+- 👀 I’m interested in C++, C# and Esp32 projects
-- 🌱 I’m currently learning how to use Git, C++, IoT and other programming lenguages
+- 🌱 I’m currently learning how to use Git, C++, C#, IoT and other programming lenguages
 - 💞️ I’m looking to collaborate on IoT porjects
 - 📫 How to reach me Luis.perozim@gmail.com